MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ---
-title: Sign in with Azure CLI interactively at a command line | Microsoft Docs
+title: Sign in with Azure CLI at a command line | Microsoft Docs
-description: Learn how to sign into the Azure CLI interactively using az login.
+description: Learn how to sign into the Azure CLI interactively using az login, WAM, a web browser and a subscription selector.
 author: jiasli
 ms.author: jiasli
 manager: yonzhan